jepsen-io/history/README.md

 derive B from A, then C from B, asking for C for its original history returns A.

-Histories provide their own versions of map, filter, and group-by which track these original-history relationships.
+Histories provide their own versions of map and filter track these original-history relationships.
 We try to provide these as lazy views where possible, but they can also be materialized to in-memory structures explicitly.
 Unlike lazy seqs, our views try to maintain efficient random access and preserve auxiliary structures where possible.

 ## Dataflow